mnguyen0226/gis-databases-management/README.md

 ![alt text](https://github.com/mnguyen0226/gis-virginia-parser/blob/main/imgs/data-structures-locations.PNG)
 ## High Level GIS Design:
 ![alt text](https://github.com/mnguyen0226/gis-virginia-parser/blob/main/imgs/high-level-gis-code.PNG)
-## How to run? (password will be given to related individuals only):
+## How to run? (password will be given to related individuals only - same password from the smart home project on my resume):
 First, unzip the submitted zip gis-virginia-parser file.

 Second, add in the records files in the src/.
 (Already added)